 Create assignments to flip your classroom: Use the "question sheets" in an assignment like the slides in a whiteboard app to include images, text, and audio to deliver your lesson.
 Have kids write, draw, upload photos, or record audio to respond to your lesson.
 Use the assignment to outline a step-by-step in-class activity, like a lab or a multi-station activity in your classroom or your school.

 Encourage kids to "raise their hands" to let you know when they need help.
 Consider projecting your teacher dashboard on-screen from your own iPad and have kids work solo but also offer each other help; for example, tell kids who've finished their own work to turn to classmates with digitally raised hands and try to help.
-Use an assignment as an in-class race: break kids into teams and monitor their progress live on-screen as they work through the assignment slide by slide.Continue reading Show less
+Use an assignment as an in-class race: Break kids into teams and monitor their progress live on-screen as they work through the assignment slide by slide.Continue reading Show less

 To create an assignment, teachers tap "Add Assignment" to add a new item they'll share with their students.
 Each assignment consists of a series of "questions," which appear on the dashboard like individual slides.
 Teachers can add images from the device's camera roll, key in text, draw, paste in a Web link, or record audio on each slide.
-Once they share the assignment with students (by selecting the appropriate rosters), students can add their own images, text, drawings, links, and audio.
+Once they share the assignment with students (by selecting the appropriate rosters), students can add their own images, text, drawings, links, audio, and video.
 They can also digitally raise their hand to indicate that they need help.
 The teacher can see these gestures and monitor kids' actions in the assignments in real time from the teacher dashboard.
 Teachers can subsequently add feedback: They can write directly on the assignment, type, add content (like links, audio, or video), place a sticker, or award points.
 Additionally, students can offer each other feedback if teachers enable the "Allow Peer Helpers" feature on their own dashboard.Continue reading Show less